MurtazAlek/Loss/README.md

 ### Personal impression

 It is interesting that the influence of the difference in architecture and parameters is beautifully reflected in the shape of the visualized loss function .
-I understand that the loss function becomes a non-convex function in a model where learning does not proceed, but in that case, it seems necessary to think about how to make it a convex function for each model